Gilbert R. Mason: Death and legacy

 Mason died on July 8, 2006, in Ocean Springs, Mississippi.
 He was interred in Biloxi City Cemetery, Biloxi, Mississippi.

 Mason's contributions to the civil rights movement were honored posthumously in May 2009 and 2010.
 The state of Mississippi designated a section of U.S. Highway 90 near Biloxi as the "Dr. Gilbert Mason Sr. Memorial Highway."
 In addition, the state installed historic markers commemorating these civil rights events on the beach in 2009 and at the Biloxi Light in 2010, to mark the 50th anniversaries of two of the wade-in events.
+The current marker was replaced in 2022 after the original marker was destroyed by storms.

 A Head Start center in Biloxi was named for him in 2010.

 In 2019, the National Science Foundation announced that its third Regional Class Research Vessel would be named in Mason's honor.
 The Research Vessel Gilbert R. Mason will have dual homeports at the Port of Gulfport and Houma, LA, and will be operated by the Gulf – Caribbean Oceanographic Consortium, led by the University of Southern Mississippi (USM) and the Louisiana Universities Marine Consortium (LUMCON).